I greet you this day,

 It must be one-to-one and it must be onto.

-The Domain of a function is the set of all the input values that when substituted in the function, gives an output.
+The Domain of a function is the set of all the input values that when substituted in the function, gives

 The Domain of a relation is the set of all the input values that can give an output.